 You can decorate the trees with any decorations you have on hand, or find decorations that would be perfect for little trees and little fingers.

 Some decoration ideas include pipe cleaners or ribbons, tiny pom poms, buttons, and sequins.
 I really like this Christmas color assortment of buttons, which comes with plenty for this project and several others.
 As for pom poms, your best bet is to look at your craft store for the size to fit your tree.
-I think the mini 1 cm size (like these) would work on most pine cone Christmas trees.
+I think the mini 1 cm size (like these) would work on most pine cone Christmas trees but you might want to buy them bigger, if you choose.

 Wouldn’t these pine cone Christmas trees look adorable lining a bookcase or window sill?
 These pine cone trees would be a great class project too, if the painting were done ahead of time for little ones.
 They would also make a thoughtful gift to residents in a nursing home, for a small bit of Christmas cheer.